vvscode/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-message.md

 ---
-title: "Send WhatsApp Messages"
+title: Send WhatsApp Messages
-excerpt: "Send messages via WhatsApp with Sinch WhatsApp API."
+excerpt: Send messages via WhatsApp with Sinch WhatsApp API.
 ---
 The message endpoint is used as the primary endpoint of the API and this is where all the messages are sent through.